dumlutimuralp/antrea-packet-walks/part_c/README.md

 This table is to classify the current flow by matching it on the ingress port and then setting the register NXM_NX_REG0[0..15] bits as following; "0" for tunnel, "1" for local gateway and "2" for local pod.

 The current flow came from backend2 pod interface hence it matches the <b>fourth</b> flow entry in the above output (which is highlighted).
-Fourth flow entry sets the reg0[0..15] to "2", meaning that this traffic has come to OVS from a local pod and then it hands the flow over to the next table, which is Table 10 (resubmit(,10)).
+The first action in this flow entry sets the reg0[0..15] to "2" since the flow comes from a local pod.
+The second action in this flow entry is to hand the flow over to the next table, which is Table 10 (resubmit(,10)).
+Hence next stop is Table 10.

 ## 10.2 Spoofguard Table #10